 Some things have impressed me very much as I have studied these reports.
 The first one is the opportunity offered in the Memorial Day addresses.
 There were 971 addresses given.
 I believe this could be doubled.
-I wish to repeat the suggestion of Past Commander Cooper that our organization take some steps of Past Commander for all patriotic occasions.
-I find that in to furnish speakers for all patriotic occasions.
-I find that in many cases the men go into the schools with the G. A. R. and speak to the children of patriotism.
+I wish to repeat the suggestion five this could be doubled.
+I wish to repeat the suggestion of Past Commander Cooper that our organization take some steps of past commander for all patriotic occasions.
+I find that in furnish speakers for all patriotic occasions.
+I find that in speak to the children of patriotism.
 We have a message.
 We ought to see that every opportunity to tell it is used.